Exercises to Correct Breathiness

 surveying his shape and feature from head to foot.
 "Ah!"

-said he, "what a glorious pair of branching horns are they!
+a glorious pair of branching horns are they!

-How gracefully do those antlers hang over my forehead
+How gracefully do those antlers

 and give an agreeable turn to my whole face!
 But I am